24 luxury shoes that are actually worth buying, according to experts | CNN Underscored

 Malone Souliers Vale Sandals 85mm ($650; shopbop.com)

-“These Malone Souliers are perfectly sophisticated and will quickly be your next go-to date night heel for years to come,” says Dittmer, who focuses on brands that prioritize sustainability.
-“These sandals are investment worthy because they strike the balance of a classic shape with modern, yet edgy details.”
+“These Malone Souliers are perfectly sophisticated and will quickly be your next go-to date-night heel for years to come,” says Dittmer, who focuses on brands that prioritize sustainability.
+“These sandals are investment-worthy because they strike the balance of a classic shape with modern yet edgy details.”

 Wandler Lina Slouch Boots ($800; shopbop.com)

 “These Wandler boots are a jaw-dropping addition to any closet.
-I find mid-height slouchy boots with an architectural heel to be very wearable and a great investment,” says Dittmer.
+I find midheight slouchy boots with an architectural heel to be very wearable and a great investment,” says Dittmer.
 “Bonus points that Wandler produces with sustainable and conscious practices within the leather industry.”

 ATP Atelier Melitto Sandals ($245, originally $350; shopbop.com)